opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

 }
 ```

-If using the AWS Opensearch Service, you can provide an IAM role arn that allows access to the Sagemaker model inference endpoint.
-Refer to this [AWS doc](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ml-amazon-connector.html), [tutorial](../aws/semantic_search_with_sagemaker_embedding_model.md), [connector helper notebook](../aws/AIConnectorHelper.ipynb)
+If you are using the AWS OpenSearch service, you can provide an IAM role ARN that allows access to the SageMaker model inference endpoint.
+For more information, see [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ml-amazon-connector.html), [this tutorial](../aws/semantic_search_with_sagemaker_embedding_model.md), and [this connector helper notebook](../aws/AIConnectorHelper.ipynb):
 ```json
 POST /_plugins/_ml/connectors/_create
 {